..... adapting your workspace to you

 Ergonomics (workstation): the science of arranging and adjusting your work environment to fit you and your body.

-Memorial University through the Dept. of Health & Safety is implementing an ergonomics program which includes ergonomic assessments and a comprehensive musculoskeletal injury prevention program for all employees.
+Memorial University through Environmental Health & Safety is implementing an ergonomics program which includes ergonomic assessments and a comprehensive musculoskeletal injury prevention program for all employees.
 Over the next several years every position within the university will be assessed in order to identify risk factors that may lead to musculoskeletal injury.
 Personalized ergonomic assessments for MUN employees are provided in conjunction with Allied Health Services.

 Ergonomics focuses on the interaction between work and various components of the work environment, taking into account not only productivity but the prevention and/or reduction of injury.
 An important aspect of ergonomics is fitting the task and work environment to the worker, as opposed to an individual having to conform to their surroundings.